apache/commons-jelly/README.txt

 Jelly
 =====

-The primary build tool for this project is Maven.
-So all you should need to do is install Maven and just type

-	maven

-Some common maven goals for building and testing this project are

-	clean    : cleans up the build so new builds will start from fresh test     : just run the unit tests jar      : compiles, runs unit tests and if they work build the jar javadoc  : creates the javadoc
-	site     : build the complete documentation with reports, javadoc etc dist     : creates a distribution
+The primary build tool for this project is Ant due to the need for flexibility in building elderly projects.
+More specifically, we have focused on building with Ant 1.6, and Java 1.5.
+For help with building the project see the BUILDING.md, as we have supplied the mechanics for using docker to build the project due to its antiquity.

 Jelly contains a number of individual tag libraries which can be built